 Frequently Asked Questions

-How many teams do I need to start a league?
+How many teams do I need to start an adult hockey league?

-Four teams is the floor for a workable schedule, but six to eight is the sweet spot for a first season—enough variety without overloading your systems before you know what you're doing.
+Four is the floor for a workable schedule; six to eight is the right target for a first season — enough variety without overloading your systems before you know what you are doing.

 How do I handle teams that cannot pay on time?